nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-csv.md

 {{#> callout type='note' }}

-Nuxeo CSV doesn't support complex properties, such as blob definition.
+Nuxeo CSV does support complex properties but not blob definition.

 {{/callout}}